httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 --- abstract

-This document defines a new HTTP header, named Expect-CT, that allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
+This document defines a new HTTP header field, named Expect-CT, that allows web host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
 When configured in enforcement mode, user agents (UAs) will remember that hosts expect SCTs and